ghacks Technology News

 This have been two examples, I could give you more (for websites, IRC, Bittorent) but that’s not part of this tutorial.

-Your next question probably is the following: If someone has my IP how can he find out more about me ?
+Your next question probably is the following: If someone has my IP how can he find out more about me?

 As we have seen the DNS lookup gives you information about the provider.
-They could easily file a complaint at your provider that your IP did the following at a specific day and time.
+They could easily file a complaint at your provider for example.

 To clear things up a little bit.
 Your provider has logs for x days.
 These logs show at least every IP address assigned to users with information how long the user was online.
-If someone complained against you the provider simply would search for the specified Ip address in their logs and get all the information about the user behind the IP.
+If someone complained against you the provider simply would search for the specified IP address in their logs and get all the information about the user behind the IP.

 I suggest you ask your provider for how long the logs are stored.
 Mine for example stores them only for a maximum of 24 hours, but I heard of some that save them for up to six months.